MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Conclusion

 \section{Conclusion}

-We have introduced \emph{\benchmarkname}, a benchmark that probes semantic-navigation systems through rich natural-language goals.
-To support it we released \emph{\DATASET}, whose episodes feature sequences of three objects, manually verified descriptions, and per-instruction linguistic tags.
-We also proposed \emph{\methodnameshort}, a multi-layer mapping approach that preserves fine-grained visual detail and therefore improves language grounding.
-Systematic experiments and ablations show that \methodnameshort\ surpasses state-of-the-art mapping baselines and that patch-level CLIP or BLIP-2 features, when stored across height slices, yield the best performance.
-Yet even with these gains, overall success rates remain well below 100~\%, highlighting that \DATASET\ is far from solved and offering ample headroom for new ideas in perception, memory, and language grounding.
-We also discussed the limitations of our dataset in terms of linguistic patterns and spatial relationships, which could enable future work in this direction.
-We hope that our findings in this paper provide useful insights into natural language understanding in embodied AI agents.
+We extend the semantic navigation task to \emph{\taskshort}, to evaluate attribute-aware and spatially-aware language understanding.
+We propose \emph{\DATASET} dataset to implement this task, where episodes have sequences of goals, with manually verified descriptions and per-instruction linguistic tags.
+We also propose a novel method, \emph{\methodname} (\emph{\methodnameshort}), that preserves fine-grained visual detail in a multi-layer semantic map representation and we demonstrate that it improves fine-grained and spatial language grounding.
+Experiments show that language understanding is still far from being solved and offer ample scope for new ideas to improve perception, memory, and language grounding.
+We hope our findings provide useful insights to drive future research in this direction.

+\mypara{Limitations.} The \DATASET\ dataset has several limitations including lacking complex linguistic structures such as coreference (``place \emph{it} on the table''), negation (``a chair that is \emph{not} black''), interaction-based action directives (``pick up'', ``bring back'') and multi-object relations (``chairs around the dining table'') (see \Cref{sec:limitations_more}).
+However, we leave this for future work as possible extensions to \DATASET.